Puneethkumarck/crypto-api/README.md

   - The program responsible for handling the transaction (in this case, the System Program) returned successfully, meaning the transfer was executed without errors.

 ---
 ### Summary
 - The transaction successfully transferred **0.000001 SOL** from the sender to the recipient.
 - A transaction fee of **0.000005 SOL** was charged to the sender.
 - The transaction was **finalized** and is now a permanent part of the Solana blockchain, confirmed at **slot 325,730,164**.

+## Deployed Application
+The application is deployed and accessible [here](https://crypto-api-production-473a.up.railway.app/swagger-ui/index.html).

 ### References
 - [Solana Documentation](https://docs.solana.com/)